equinor/flowify-documentation/docs/components.md

 All user can modify component and publish new version.
 It is not permitted to modify published version to avoid breaking any existing workflows.

 ### Delete
-Delete is not permitted to avoid breaking any existing workflows.
-A deprecation tag is under development.
+Workspace admin can delete component.

+WARNING: It may cause breaking change to any existing workflow that use it.
+It should be used with cautions.